chunchet-ng/ICText-AGCL/README.md

   pages= {663--677}}
 ```

-If you wish to cite the lastest version of the ICText dataset and AGCL:
+If you wish to cite the latest version of the ICText dataset and AGCL:

 ***Our paper is currently under review.
 We will update this section when it is published.***